Jathi Ratnalu: Plot

-Srikanth works in his father's ladies emporium in Jogipet, however, he aspires to get an IT job to earn respect from fellow villagers.
+Srikanth works in his father Govindu's ladies emporium in Jogipet; however, he aspires to get an IT job to earn respect from fellow villagers.
 He challenges his father that he would get a job in two months and leaves to Hyderabad.
-His unemployed friends, Sekhar and Ravi tag along with him.
-They struggle to find a house for rent in the city and but finally manage to move into an affluent apartment in Jubilee Hills.
-Srikanth falls for his neighbour Chitti, and she too likes him.
+His unemployed friends, Sekhar and Ravi, tag along with him.
+They struggle to find a house for rent in the city but finally manage to move into an affluent apartment in Jubilee Hills.
+Srikanth falls for his neighbor Chitti, and she too likes him.